LionelLaffineur/skeleton-core/README.md

   - [skeleton-application-dav](https://github.com/tigron/skeleton-application-dav):
   A webdav interface

-Each application will listen on one or more hostnames.
-Skeleton-core will find the requested application and runs it.
+Based on the `Host`-header in the request, the correct application will be started.
+This is where the `hostnames` array in the application's configuration file (shown above) will come into play.

+If `skeleton-core` could find a matching application based on the `Host`-header.
 It is the responsibility of the application to finish the HTTP request.

 Applications are identified in the $application_path and should respect at least the following directory structure:

-    - $application_path
+    - {application_path}
-      - APP_NAME
+      - {APP_NAME}
         - config
 		- event